Loading chat...

 AI Summary

-• Prohibits nursing facilities from involuntarily discharging residents to temporary housing such as hotels or shelters, and requires the receiving facility to confirm it can accept the resident before any transfer occurs
+• Nursing facilities are prohibited from involuntarily discharging residents to hotels, shelters, or other temporary housing, and must receive confirmation from the receiving facility that it can accept the resident before transfer

-• Requires post-discharge plans to identify the resident's specific post-discharge address and provide a safe, secure, and sustainable environment in accordance with regulations adopted by the Secretary
+• Post discharge plans must identify the resident's post-discharge address and provide a safe, secure, and sustainable environment as determined by the Secretary's regulations

 Legislative Description